- Home

 If a child is refused a place, this is because admission of another child would prejudice the provision of efficient education or the efficient use of resources.

-Where vacancies occur, places are not offered based on the length of time children have been on the list but are filled in coordination with the local authorities and in line with the oversubscription criteria.
-It is, therefore, possible that a child may be added to the list who qualifies more highly within the criteria than children already on the list because each time a child is added the list will be ranked again in line with the published oversubscription criteria.
-Looked-after children, previously looked-after children, and those allocated a place at the Academy in accordance with a Fair Access Protocol take precedence over those on a waiting list.
+Where vacancies occur, places are not offered based on the length of time children have been on the list but are filled in coordination with the local authorities and in line with the over subscription criteria.
+It is, therefore, possible that a child may be added to the list who qualifies more highly within the criteria than children already on the list because each time a child is added the list will be ranked again in line with the published over subscription criteria.
+Looked-after children, previously looked-after children, and those allocated a place at our academy in accordance with a fair access protocol take precedence over those on a waiting list.

-Applications should be made on Bradford local authority’s ‘In Year Common Application Form’ (ICAF) which is available from the website.
-Once completed, the form needs to be returned directly to the local authority.
-On receipt of an ICAF the local authority will send a copy of this to the Academy, and then respond to advise if a place is available or not.
+Applications should be made on Bradford local authority’s ‘In Year Common Application Form’ (ICAF) which is available from their website.
+The form needs to be submitted directly to the local authority.
+On receipt of the form, the local authority will process this and then write to you with the outcome.

 Applying for entry into Post 16 (sixth form)

-For September 2025, please see the Post 16 section in November 2024 for further information.
+For September 2026, please see the Post 16 section for further information.

-Applications for the sixth form should be made directly to the Academy.
+Applications for the sixth form should be made directly to us.